miroslavpejic85/mirotalk/README.md

 <br/>

-You can start videoconferencing directly from your Local PC, and be reachable from any device outside your network, simply by following [these documentation](docs/ngrok.md), or expose it directly on [HTTPS](app/ssl/README.md)
+You can start videoconferencing directly from your Local PC, and be reachable from any device outside your network, simply by reading [these documentation](docs/ngrok.md), or expose it directly on [HTTPS](app/ssl/README.md)

 </details>